Skip to content

 1. Ask your supervisor how to get invited into the Mila organization and obtain your @mila.quebec account.

-2. After your supervisor submits the application, you will receive a confirmation email from IT support with instructions to access your account and connect to the cluster.
+2. After your supervisor submits the application, a confirmation email will arrive from IT support with instructions to access the account and connect to the cluster.

 Still waiting for your account?

-If you feel like this is taking longer than expected, contact MyMila support.
+If this takes longer than expected, contact MyMila support.

 Enable your cluster access